mb0/xelf-old/DESIGN.md

 Instead we need a way to check and infer types within the same resolution context and process.
 It should be flexible enough to cover functions or references and help form expression infer their types.
-Luckily we already have type reference that we can use as type variables, explict infer type that can act as a poly type behind the sceenes, a context to stash intermediate results and an environment to look it all up.
-Using function signatures and implementing type resoltion in all form resolvers potentially provides use with all the types we need.
+Luckily we already have type reference that we can use as type variables, explicit infer type that can act as a poly type behind the scenes, a context to stash intermediate results and an environment to look it all up.
+Using function signatures and implementing type resolution in all form resolvers potentially provides use with all the types we need.

-We might want to pass a type hint to resolvers, so resolvers can take it into consideration when infering types and encapsulate their type resoltion.
+We might want to pass a type hint to resolvers, so resolvers can take it into consideration when inferring types and encapsulate their type resolution.
 The other option would be to handle type checking and inference at the call site, but this would limit what resolvers could infer.